Conversel/.github/profile/README.md

 ## Todo - UI/UX
-- If anyone would like this position you must be age 17 or over with experience and previous projects that we can view/
+- If anyone would like this position you must be age 17 or over with experience and previous projects that we can view

 ## Our Ambitions
 - World Domination